Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

     <br>*Description:* Simple one as part of constant feedback process.
     Asked current project **Developer** (EPAM side) where I played Team Lead role.
     <br>That time, I didn't follow some coding best practices.
-    However, I was friendly Team Lead and quite effective Developer at the same time.
+    In general, I was friendly Team Lead and quite effective Developer at the same time.

-### Institute of Radio Astronomy
+#### Institute of Radio Astronomy

   - September 2020, [Quit Project Feedback](feedbacks/2020-September-RINANU-Quit-Project-Feedback-from-ProjectManager.PNG)
     <br>*Description:* Quit feedback to sum up the entire work path on a project.